Cirkit Designer Logo

 Introduction

 The DC Board Mount Plug is a connector designed for direct mounting on a circuit board.
 It is commonly used to establish a secure and reliable electrical connection for DC power supply in electronic devices.
 This component is widely utilized in applications such as power adapters, embedded systems, and consumer electronics.
-Its compact design and ease of integration make it a popular choice for powering small to medium-sized electronic circuits.
+Its robust design ensures durability and consistent performance, making it a popular choice for powering low-voltage devices.

 Explore Projects Built with DC Board Mount Plug